Simply-Love/Simply-Love-SM5/README.md

 ## SM5 Build Support
 As noted in the "About" section this theme is intended for use with SM5 only.
 * <strong>SM5.1 Beta 2</strong> (This is what I have been using to make/test this theme.)
-* <strong>SM5.0.12</strong> (This should work in theory, but I haven't tested it personally.)
+* <strong>SM5.0.12</strong> (This should work in theory, but I haven't tested it extensively.)
 * <strong>SM5.3</strong> (Use at your own risk.)

-# -- KNOWN ISSUES and general things to note --
+# -- General things to note --
-- For some people the song search wont update until after leaving the screen and returning.
-Not sure if this an OS issue or an issue with certain builds of SM5?
 - Theme is intended for home use only.
 - Theme is only intended for event mode.
-- 4:3 aspect ratio has less info displayed on 2 player because of lack of room.
-(No density graph or profile pane)
+- I am going to stop supporting 4:3 asepect ratio after this update (1.0.4)

 # ---------------- TO DO ----------------
 - Make the measure counter not be dependant on runs being measure aligned.
-- Make the Course Wheel accessible from the Music Wheel.
+- Make the Course Wheel accessible from the Music Wheel/sort menu.
+- Make a custom Course Wheel similar to that of the custom Music Wheel. (oof)
 - Add a slightly dumbed down Sort Menu for Course Mode.
 (HOW IS THERE STILL NO SORTING IN SM5 FOR COURSES)
 - Remove all calls/special cases for Event Mode (and the ability to toggle it) and force it on during init.
 - Replace any graphics or sound assets from SL that still exist with new original ones.